deanilvincent/deanilvincent.github.io/_posts/2017-07-03-simple-weather-app-in-xamarin-forms-with-mvvm-using-weather-api-part1.md

 - <a href="https://darksky.net/dev/">Dark Sky API</a>
 - <a href="https://www.aerisweather.com/develop/">Aeris Weather</a>

-You can use some of weather apis for free but if you want to get the update, example, after 10 minutes, you need to pay for it.
+You can use some of weather apis for free but if you want to get the latest weather update, example, after 10 minutes, you need to pay for it.

 For the purpose of this demo, we'll going to use OpenWeatherMap free subscription.
 Here's the <a href="https://openweathermap.org/price">pricing plan link.</a>